BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

 ### Updating the look-up table

-- Every game loop an action is chosen
+- In every game loop an action is chosen
-- we read the reward/punishment and the next state of the game
+- We read the reward/punishment and the next state of the game
-- the lookup table values are updated:
+- The lookup table values are updated:

-The update happends using the following function:
+The update happens using the following function:

 <p align = "center">
     <img src="./images/lookup_table_upd_func.webp" alt="Update function" style="width:70%;"/>